-- ^a Adds to personal income tax final payments \$420,456 in net revenues from pass-through entities made on behalf of shareholders received in February 2021 and recorded as business corporation tax payments.
-ORA adjusted the pass-through entity payments recorded as personal income tax final payments to be consistent with the treatment of said payments in the estimates adopted at the November 2020 REC. - Adds \$31,010 to personal income tax final payments for historic structures tax credits that were redeemed in February but not reimbursed until March. - Personal income tax refunds and adjustments include a net adjustment of \$(1,198,500) for transfer(s) to business corporation tax from personal income tax for payment(s) received in FY 2019 - FY 2021.
-The offsetting adjustment of \$1,198,500 is included in business corporation tax. - Subtracts \$658,945 in business corporation tax payments made by pass-through entities for the personal income tax of shareholders received in February 2021 that were transferred to personal income tax final payments. - Adds \$260,334 that is designated to the Housing Resources Commission.
-The amount reflects the difference between the January 2021 transfer that occurred in February 2021 and the February 2021 transfer that will occur in March 2021. - Subtracts \$1,793,148 of hospital licensing fee payments received in February 2021 but accrued back to FY 2020. - g Subtracts \$321,446 for a late deposit of child support enforcement collections that should have been posted in January 2021 but were not posted until February 2021. - h Includes transfers of \$299,766 from departmental receipts first response wireless and wireline surcharge accounts to restricted receipts E911 wireless and wireline surcharge and E911 education fund accounts for payment(s) made in January 2021.
+- ^a Adds to personal income tax final payments \$9,500,097 in net revenues from pass-through entities made on behalf of shareholders received in March 2021 and recorded as business corporation tax payments.
+ORA adjusted the pass-through entity payments recorded as personal income tax final payments to be consistent with the treatment of said payments in the estimates adopted at the November 2020 REC. - b Subtracts \$31,010 from personal income tax final payments for historic structures tax credits that were redeemed in February but not reimbursed until March. - Personal income tax refunds and adjustments include a net adjustment of \$(4,115,369) for transfer(s) to business corporation tax from personal income tax for payment(s) received in FY 2019 - FY 2021.
+The offsetting adjustment of \$4,115,369 is included in business corporation tax. - Subtracts \$14,888,676 in business corporation tax payments made by pass-through entities for the personal income tax of shareholders received in March 2021 that were transferred to personal income tax final payments. - Includes large payment(s) of \$15,000,000. - Adds \$15,961 that is designated to the Housing Resources Commission.
+The amount reflects the difference between the February 2021 transfer that occurred in March 2021 and the March 2021 transfer that will occur in April 2021. - g Subtracts \$1,793,148 of hospital licensing fee payments received in March 2021 but accrued back to FY 2020.